Bible Question:

 This verse again teaches us that people will have a choice.
 They can either receive the mark of the beast or not receive the mark.
 This verse also reveals that those who receive the mark will be deceived.
 They will not know that they should refuse the mark.

 The fourth passage is Revelation 20:4.
-This time we are told that Christians will not receive the mark.
+This time we are told that believers will not receive the mark.

 Then I saw thrones, and they sat on them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of their testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand; and they came to life and reigned with Christ for a thousand years.
 Revelation 20:4 (NASB)